mshuqair/RL-based-adaptive-classifier/README.md

 # Deep Reinforcement Learning Based Adaptive Classifier
-This is a unique approach using Reinforcement Learning (RL) to discern shifts in data stream distributions during state transitions.
+This unique approach uses Reinforcement Learning (RL) to discern shifts in data stream distributions during state transitions.
 Training an RL agent to recognize these transitions makes it adept at identifying transitions in new data.
 Instead of static models, our agent interacts with the data's dynamics and makes optimal classification decisions.
 This RL-driven framework prioritizes understanding changes in data distribution, making it robust against inter and intra-data variations.